elephant-track/elephant-track.github.io/docs/README.md

 ## Overview

 ELEPHANT is a platform for 3D cell tracking, based on incremental and interactive deep learning.\
-It works on client-server architecture.
+It implements a client-server architecture.
 The server is built as a web application that serves deep learning-based algorithms.
 The client application is implemented by extending [Mastodon](https://github.com/mastodon-sc/mastodon), providing a user interface for annotation, proofreading and visualization.
 Please find <a href="#/?id=system-requirements" onclick="alwaysScroll(event)">below</a> the system requirements for each module.